Meet the maker

 What’s Next?

 Heinde and Verre have been working tremendously hard to build their company in their first few years in the chocolate industry.
-Last autumn, they were working 7 days a week, 12 hours a day in the factory.
-Chocolate has been all consuming for them.

 The business is authentic, with true care a consideration going into all aspects of the chocolate making process, from the bean sourcing, to the recipe creation.
 All their bars are handpacked – and the packaging was immaculately designed by the co-founder himself.
+This attitude and commitment to producing incredible chocolate, in an ethical and considerate way is at the heart of Heinde and Verre.
+We can’t wait to see what they come up with next and to see them develop even more wonderful recipes.

 Want to explore more makers of the world's best craft chocolate?
 Just start typing their name (or any letter) into the search box to discover them.